-Project Freight’s Board of Directors Charles Iragui: Board Member Charles Iragui is a financial analyst and equity research expert, combining conceptual qualitative studies with data research and quantitative modeling.
-His extensive business relations with international firms and banks have demonstrated his significant success in business intelligence, wealth management, financial advising, and the implementation of major data projects in international markets.
-Iragui has applied his background in market & asset allocation and data & policy analysis with notable institutions, Deutsche Bank, Citigroup and Morgan Stanley, to cultivate client relationships, to help people diversify globally, and to connect economic data patterns to finance management.
-His distinct education and professional career have taken him to multiple cities across the United States, as well as St. Petersburg, Paris, Beijing, London, Tokyo, Frankfurt and Mexico City.
-Iragui holds a BS in Foreign Service from Georgetown University, an MS in Finance from George Washington University, and a JD from Georgetown University law school.
+Project Freight’s Board of Directors Charles Iragui: Board Member Charles Iragui is a financial analyst and equity research expert who specializes in combining the disciplines of conceptual, qualitative research with traditional, quantitative research.
+Over the course of his 25-year career in finance, Iragui has worked in the service of large, multinational corporate clients for a broad range of global financial institutions, including Deutsche Bank, Citigroup, and Morgan Stanley.
+This international exposure has allowed Iragui to gain deep expertise in the areas of business intelligence, wealth management, and financial advisory services, and has taken him to farflung assignments across the globe, including St. Petersburg, Paris, Beijing, London, Tokyo, Frankfurt, and Mexico City.
+Iragui holds a BS in Foreign Service from Georgetown University, an MS in Finance from George Washington University, and a JD from Georgetown University School of Law.

 Project Freight’s Advisory Board Brad Voelpel Brad Voelpel has managed logistics and transportation for a multitude of companies for nearly 20 years.
 He earned his Bachelor’s degree from University of Tennessee’s Logistics and Transportation program in 1999, at the beginning of the logistics and transportation supply chain management era.
-Out of college, Voelpel worked with Maersk Line in a management training program before moving to Singapore to work on Maersk’s trans-pacific line operations with heavy-hitting customers like Walmart, Target, Home Depot and Lowe’s, to name a few.
-He took on a Human Resources role for Maersk that took him to the Hague, then transferred to Maersk Logistics in Atlanta and Charlotte, NC to manage several big box retailers' product flow from Asia to the United States.
+Out of college, Voelpel worked with Maersk Line in a management training program before moving to Singapore to work on Maersk’s trans-pacific line operations with marquee customers such as Walmart, Target, Home Depot and Lowe’s, to name a few.
+He took on a Human Resources role for Maersk that took him to the Hague, then transferred to Maersk Logistics in Atlanta and Charlotte, North Carolina to manage several big box retailers' product flow from Asia to the United States.
 After 15 years fulfilling a variety of roles and responsibilities with Maersk, Voelpel moved to Williams-Sonoma Memphis, and in 2014 he shifted to the footwear side of logistics to work as the Director of International Logistics & Supply Chain for Keen Footwear.
 Today, Voelpel is responsible for KEEN's Global Logistics and Compliance program.
 With his notable success in contract and capacity management and shipping rate negotiations, Voelpel is a master at being adaptive and reactive in a fast-paced field.
 His career has taken him to a multitude of cities across the United States, as well as Copenhagen, Singapore and the Netherlands.
-He believes that at end of the day, whether it’s hardware or footwear, it’s a product in a container that moves from one point to another.

 Doug Gross